Posted in on

-The Learning about Opioid Use Disorder in the Emergency Department (LOUD in the ED) Collaborative is a provincial quality improvement initiative focused on ED care for people who use opioids.
+The Learning about Opioid Use Disorder in the Emergency Department (LOUD in the ED) Collaborative was a provincial quality improvement initiative focused on ED care for people who use opioids.

-This virtual Action Series will include a combination of virtual learning, coaching, networking and local improvement actions from October 2020 – March 2021.
-Twenty-five teams from across the province will engaged in learning and application of change ideas related to clinical practice, education, person- and provider-centred care and connections to the community.
+This virtual Action Series included a combination of virtual learning, coaching, networking and local improvement actions from October 2020 – March 2021.
+Twenty-five teams from across the province engaged in learning and application of change ideas related to clinical practice, education, person- and provider-centred care and connections to the community.
 Participating teams also engaged with each other to share new learning and insights from their local improvement work.